brotkrueml/schema/Documentation/Developer/WebPage.rst

 markup.

 But you have various options to set the web page type on your own.
-This can be the case, if you want to define the ``mainEntity`` property for a blog article or a product.
+This can be the case, if you want to define the :ref:`mainEntity <main-entity-of-web-page>` property for a blog article or a product.

-But now let's get our hands on the code.
+But now let's get ahold of the code.

 .. index:: WebPage via API